Find Accountability and Motivation by Building Your Own Virtual Walking Group

 But how should you go about starting your own virtual walking group?

 First, pick up the phone or send a quick text to your friends, family, or neighbors.
-Let them know you are committing to walking throughout the month of October – or should we say Walktober.
 Next, build your virtual walking group.
 Reach out to your friends and family — they can live down the street or across the country — and make a collective commitment to get out and walk.
 Maybe even consider sending some sweaty selfies or share the status of your fitness tracker to celebrate a job well done.
 Lastly, send words of encouragement or reminders to your group to keep everyone motivated.

 The group dynamic will help keep the group accountable — it’s much hard to hit snooze when you’ve made a commitment to others.